KaiWU17TUM/icu_devices/documents/GE_Monitor.md

 ## Requests
 <br />

-### physiological data
+### Type 1 : Physiological data (PHDB data)
 <br />

-The code for preparing a physiological data transmission request is as follows.
-The following example will get all PHDB data every 10 seconds.
+The following code is the detail preparation of a PHDB data request.
+We can set the **transfer period** of PHDB data.

     struct datex::datex_record_phdb_req requestPkt;
     struct datex::dri_phdb_req *pRequest;